mattvenn/piffin/reaction_timer/lesson-5.md

 ## Extra Python

-We've introduced 2 commands with the program cards that we haven't covered yet in Python.
+We've introduced 2 commands with the program cards that they haven't covered yet in Python.
 These are also included in the handouts.

 ### Generating a random number